 The other option is to uninstall the program entirely.
-If you click on the properties option in the menu then the ‘Details’ tab in the properties window,, you will be able to see more about the specific program.
+If you click on the Properties option in the menu and then the Details tab in the Properties window, you will see more about the specific program.

-How to remove programs on startup with the Registry Editor
+How to remove startup programs with the Registry Editor in Windows 10

-Before attempting anything with your registry, I highly recommend that you create a restore point.
-This will allow you to roll back to a previous Windows state, in the event that anything goes wrong.
+Before attempting anything with your registry, I recommend creating a restore point.
+This will allow you to roll back to a previous Windows state if anything goes wrong.